yusuke0913/Documentation/source/index.html.md

 The notifications simply contain the object that triggered the event, as represented in the API.

 ### Gigapay Signature

+> Example code to verify a Gigapay Signature:

 ```shell
 secret_key = '...asId'